-Jim Morris, a former RAF pilot and Head of Aviation Law at Ashfords LLP, worked at international air shows at RAF Leuchars and RAF Waddington where he was a flying display coordinator, and has professional experience in performing aerobatic manoeuvres in the Hawk jet military aircraft and other high performance turbo-prop and piston aircraft.
-From his analysis of the special bulletins, below are some of the key points:
+Jim Morris, a former RAF pilot and Head of Aviation at Ashfords LLP, worked at international air shows at RAF Leuchars and RAF Waddington (where he was a flying display coordinator), and has professional experience in performing aerobatic manoeuvres in the Hawk jet military aircraft and other high performance turbo-prop and piston aircraft.
+From his analysis of the 3 Special Bulletins (and before the Final Accident Report was published), he identified the key points below:

 - No problems were found with the aircraft.

-- At the apex of the failed manoeuvre, the AAIB indicate that the aircraft was approximately 2600ft above sea level and at a minimum speed of 100 knots.
-The final report should clarify the speed and height it should have been travelling at and whether the aircraft could perform the rest of the planned manoeuvre and recover level flight at or above the agreed display minima heights.
-The AAIB Report states that these minima were 100ft for a fly-past and 500ft for manoeuvres.
+- At the apex of the failed manoeuvre, the AAIB indicated that the aircraft was approximately 2600ft above sea level and at a minimum speed of 100 knots.
+This speed and height at the apex was a concern so the final report needed to clarify the speed and height it should have been travelling at and whether the aircraft could perform the rest of the planned manoeuvre and recover level flight at or above the agreed display minima heights.
+The AAIB Special Bulletin stated that these minima were 100ft for a fly-past and 500ft for manoeuvres.

 - The pilot was very experienced and capable and was fully qualified for the routine he was performing.
-However, the report identifies that only 40 hours of his 14,000 hours experience was on this particular aircraft - the final report should clarify whether this was a relevant factor.
+However, the Special Bulletin identified that only 40 hours of his 14,000 hours experience was on this particular aircraft - the final report needed to clarify whether this was a relevant factor.

-- There was no black box as it is a military aircraft – but there were two cockpit cameras that may provide important information that can be included in the Final Report.
+- There was no black box as it is a military aircraft – but there were two cockpit cameras that could provide important information that should be included in the Final Report.

 - The Flying Display Director did not know the details of the aerobatic sequence in advance of the display.

 - The pilot’s display authorisation check was done in a different aircraft type, not the Hawker Hunter.